Get into your new apartment from less than $4,000*

 *Based on a purchase price of $199,000, and assumes borrower is eligible for the First Home Owner Grant.

 Eligibility criteria, terms and conditions apply.
 Fees and charges are payable.

 If you’re a first home buyer, you could also be eligible for the First Home Owner Grant of $15,000.
 HomeStart can lend up to 97% of the value of the apartment to those who are eligible.

 With off-the-plan purchases, a developer usually requires a 10% deposit upfront.
 When you combine a HomeStart loan with an off-the-plan apartment from one of our participating developers, you could get into your new apartment from less than $4,000*:

 |First Home Owner Grant||-$15,000|

 |Total upfront costs||$3,665*|

 One of the biggest charges most lenders apply to low deposit loans is Lenders’ Mortgage Insurance (LMI), which you pay to protect your lender in case you default on your loan.
-HomeStart doesn’t charge a Lender’s Mortgage Insurance (LMI), and our Loan Provision Charge (LPC) is significantly less than LMI for most borrowers.
-This charge is incorporated in our Fees and Charges.
+HomeStart does not charge Lender’s Mortgage Insurance (LMI), which could save you thousands in upfront costs.